Electric Power, Environment, and System Reliability

 5 credits

-• Computer Engineering for EEA
+• Computer Engineering for the EEA

 4 credits

-• Logic synthesis / VHDL
+• Logic Synthesis / VHDL

 3 credits